theosanderson/theo.io/content/publication/sanderson-2022-taxonium/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'Taxonium: a web-based tool for exploring large phylogenetic trees'
+title: 'Taxonium, a web-based tool for exploring large phylogenetic trees'
 subtitle: ''
 summary: 'Taxonium is the first tool to allow trees of millions of nodes to be readily explored in the browser.'
 authors: